-Your campus may pull information from evaluations for specific scenarios — faculty annual reviews, departmental planning sessions, accreditation reporting — but there are greater opportunities to use a course evaluation report as part of your data-driven decision making process.
+Your campus may pull information from evaluations for specific scenarios — faculty annual reviews, departmental planning sessions, accreditation reporting — but there are greater opportunities to use a course evaluation report as part of your data-driven decision-making process.

-Reporting vs. analysis
+Reporting vs. Analysis

 First, it’s important to understand the difference between reporting and analysis.
 Reporting is the process of gathering information and feedback (data points) about what is happening on campus.
 Analysis requires using the data to generate insights and answer strategic questions.

-When it comes to course evaluations, there are many ways to build reports to slice and dice the feedback you gather from students each term, including data on instructor performance, course resources and structure, and the overall learning experience.
+When it comes to course evaluations, there are many ways to build reports that slice and dice the feedback you gather from students each term, including data on instructor performance, course resources and structure, and the overall learning experience.

 At the end of an evaluation period, faculty and administrators review how the last term went and apply these insights as they plan the next session.
 Standard course evaluation reports can be run for each course to review metrics specific to a term.
-These reports offer a static snapshot of the data which can be downloaded in PDF format.
+These reports offer a static snapshot of the data that can be downloaded in PDF format.

-Throughout the year, it’s also important to review evaluation data at the department, college, and university level to monitor trends and make adjustments.
+Throughout the year, it’s also important to review evaluation data at the department, college, and university levels to monitor trends and make adjustments.
 The report builder gives you more flexibility and allows users to create customized reports that pull specific data for review.
 These reports can be copied and reused in future terms and across departments.
 By using the same evaluation structure every term, you’re able to create a body of data that allows you to track trends over time.
-One valuable report in Course Evaluations & Surveys (formerly EvaluationKIT) is the Instructor Means report, which generates the average scores for all instructors who report up into a department, school, or other area.
+One valuable report in Course Evaluations & Surveys (formerly EvaluationKIT) is the Instructor Means report, which generates the average scores for all instructors who report to a department, school, or other area.

 A course evaluation report is only as good as the data within it, and the data quality is dependent on how you run your course evaluations and the strength of your response rates.